 Use other communication methods

-At Circle In, we have recently moved all internal emails to team collab tool, Slack.
-I think the whole team agrees that it has been life-changing.
+At Circle In, we communicate internally via team collab tool, Slack.
+I think the whole team agrees that switching from email to direct messaging has been life-changing.
 I will admit that it too has its challenges at times, especially as we grow in size and communicate more.
 It’s not uncommon to have 15 new notifications at once from the team, and so juggling these across different channels and staying on top of responses can be tough.
 But using direct messaging technology has taken some of the pressure off our inboxes and brought us one step closer to inbox freedom.

 I still use a good old paper notebook to keep on top of my to-do list, transferring actionable items from my email into one comprehensive list.
 Call me old fashioned (or, as Kate would say, just stationery obsessed!) but I love my notebooks.
 Nothing like putting pen to paper to help get ideas and thoughts out of your head and organised.
-(For those wondering, my go-to notebooks are An Organised Life and the On Purpose project planner from Feather and Noise.)
+(For those wondering, I love the notebooks from An Organised Life.)

-Whatever your inbox habits—organised chaos or inbox zero—it is about finding a rhythm that works for you and sticking to it.
-I can’t promise that it will be easy.
+Whatever your inbox habits — organised chaos or inbox zero — it‘s about finding a rhythm that works for you and sticking to it.
+I can’t promise that it’ll be easy.
 Some weeks your inbox will be less organised than others and you might have to spend more time in there.